 5. Not All Workers Fall Into Neat Employment Categories

 Some people fall into more than one employment category within a relatively short time frame and even within individual monthly survey periods.
 For example, while students are typically left out of the workforce, a high school student who begins looking for a job becomes part of the workforce and is subsequently classified as unemployed until finding one or ceasing their search.

 6. Some Workers Classified as Employed Probably Shouldn’t Be

 Some workers are more secure in their employment than others.
-Job insecurity, wherein a worker is technically still employed or engaged in income-producing activity but might not be for very long, occurs for a variety of reasons.
+Job insecurity (when a worker is technically still employed or engaged in an income-producing activity but might not be for very long) occurs for a variety of reasons.
 Some of the most common include: